misteralex/Debianinux/README.md

+# Debianinux v1.1 (substack of XDAQ: Virtual Appliance for Science)

 # Some examples for Arduino Eclipse C++ IDE

 Here some classic HelloWorld test projects for Debianinux virtual environment for Arduino boards.
 Further there are some configuration files customized for Debianinux available under the folder INSTALL.